Kim Jong Un's sister Kim Yo Jong: The next ruler of North Korea? | DW | 30.04.2020

 Before taking charge in 2011, Kim Jong Un was groomed by his father and the party.
 Also, North Korean media kept praising the young Kim, projecting him as the next leader.
 Kim Yo Jong has already been performing official roles effectively, and local media shows her in a positive light.

-Sejong Institute's Lee Seong-hyon says that Kim Yo Jong already enjoys "an unofficial number two status in North Korea" because of her family background.
+Sejong Institute's Lee Seong-hyon says that Kim Yo Jong already enjoys "an unofficial No. 2 status in North Korea" because of her family background.

 Additional reporting by Shamil Shams & Julian Ryall.